northword/zotero-format-metadata/README.md

 When editing the "Title" field, a toolbar pops up and can be closed automatically by clicking on the blank space when editing is complete.
 The toolbar can be closed completely in the preferences.

 ![Set subscript via toolbar](./docs/assets/set-sub-via-toolbar.gif)

+### Duplication check

+Check for duplicate items when new items are added.

 ### Convert title from "heading case" to "sentence case"